 1) Microsoft Power BI

-The Microsoft Power BI has been the favorite tool of many big data analysis experts.
+Microsoft Power BI has been the favorite tool of many big data analysts.
 It is preferred for its ease of accessibility.

 2) Oracle Analytics Cloud

-It works on a consumption usage model and is known for its capacity to combine robust infrastructure with powerful techniques.
+It works on a consumption-based usage model and is known for its capacity to combine robust infrastructure with powerful techniques.

-The name of tableau suggests that it uses tables and graphs to get the work done.
-This is somewhat true as tableau uses visualization of the data to incorporate big data analysis into the data extraction and analysis process of big corporations.
+The name "Tableau" suggests that it uses tables and graphs to get the job done.
+This is somewhat true, as Tableau uses visualization of the data to incorporate big data analysis into the data extraction and analysis processes of large corporations.

 5) Pentaho Big Data Integration and Analytics

-Pentaho combines automation with the process of data science.
-It uses open-source networks to process different types of data available.
+Pentaho combines automation with data science.
+It uses open-source networks to process the different types of data available.